Sahil-IND/Querio-AI/README.md

 ## 📋 Overview

-Querio is an enterprise-grade AI intelligence platform that bridges the gap between structured and unstructured data.
+Querio is an AI intelligence platform that bridges the gap between structured and unstructured data.
 It combines three powerful capabilities into one seamless experience:

 | Component         | Capability                        | Technology                        |
 |------------------|-----------------------------------|-----------------------------------|